luci/luci-go/lucicfg/doc/README.md

 * **included_invocations**: bool, if true, invocation level artifacts are included.
 * **test_results**: bool, if true, test result level artifacts are included.
 * **content_type_regexp**: string, an artifact must have a content type matching this regular expression entirely, i.e. the expression is implicitly wrapped with ^ and $.
+* **artifact_id_regexp**: string, an artifact must have an ID matching this regular expression entirely, i.e. the expression is implicitly wrapped with ^ and $.

 #### Returns  {#resultdb.artifact-predicate-returns}